IIT-ITMD-441/sunset-sunrise/README.md

 # Sunset Sunrise

-This project is a dynamic web page that displays the current sunrise and sunset times based on the user’s location.
+A dynamic web page that displays the current sunrise and sunset times based on the user’s location.
 Built with HTML, CSS, and JavaScript, it uses geolocation and API data to show real-time results through a simple and visually appealing interface.